 8 (c) Explain why there are differences among Christians in their attitudes to other religions.
-Question Indicative content Number The quality of written communication will be assessed in this answer (strands i, ii and iii) 8 (c) AO1 ain reasons include: AUT Some Christians (exclusivists) believe only Christians will go to heaven because • Jesus said he was the only way to God Christians have to baptise and make disciples of all the nations כה השנומה המיפ נס שמשנושפ מהם ההמיפ מושכוף ופי סו מנו נהפ המנוסה Other Christians (inclusivists) believe all religions can help people reach God, but they have t have the full truth because • It is the teaching of the catechism • Jesus taught respect, but offered the full truth Other Christians (pluralists) believe all religions will lead to God because other In God's house there are many rooms • God would not exclude non-Christians All ans wers which do not refer to more than one attitude can not go beyond level 3 approaches are possible and must be marked according to the levels.
-If you are Lavial e of the validity of an answer, it must be sent to review.
-Level Mark Descriptor No recognish 1 1 4 0 No rewardable material.
-Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue. not explaining but only describing the issue.
-The answer is likely to be in basic English.
-The skills needed to produce effective writing will not normally be present.
-The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
-High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
+Question Indica Indicative content Number The qu The quality of written communication will be assessed in this answer (strands i, ii and iii) 8 (c) AO1 all oth me Christians believe that Christianity is the only way to come to God and that I other religions are wrong (Exclusivism) because: • Jesus said that he was the only way to God • They think converting their neighbour is the way to love them by getting them into heaven. • Christians have to baptise and make disciples of all the nations but or Christians believe that people can come to God through different religions, nly Christianity has the full truth (Inclusivism) because: It is the teaching of the Catholic Church Salvation (going to heaven) comes through believing in Jesus God can be contacted by other religions, but the full truth about God can only be seen in Jesus (Plura ome Christians believe that all religions are just different ways of finding God Pluralism) because: • In God's house there are many rooms • They believe that God can be discovered by humans in different ways • They see Muslims, Hindus, Sikhs etc living good holy lives Other Answers which do not refer to more than one attitude can not go beyond level 3.
+Other approaches are possible and must be marked according to the levels.
+If you nsure of the validity of an answer, it must be sent to review.
+Level Mark Descriptor 0 No rewardable material.
+Level 1 1-2 Little understanding of the issue shown, typically by: Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief reasons • or a developed reason.
 The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.

-Level 3 5-6 A more developed understanding of the issue is shown typically by: Levers using three brief reasons or a fully developed reason or two reasons with one developed.
+Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.
-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed. or three reasons with one developed or a comprehensive evaluation using one reason only. or a comprehensive explanation using one reason only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief reasons or two developed reasons or three reasons with one developed or a comprehensive explanation using one reason only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
-Excellent organisation and planning. ı a.
-Darmagnar, and krammille
+Excellent organisation and planning.